-Taxation of Capital Gains
+Capital Gains

-Unitholders who are resident or, if applicable, ordinarily resident in the UK for tax purposes may be liable to capital gains tax or, if a company, corporation tax in respect of gains arising from the sale or other disposal of units.

-Individuals and certain trusts generally compute their gains by deducting from the net sale proceeds the capital gains base cost in respect of units.
+Unitholders who are resident or ordinarily resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including redemption, of units.
+Individuals and certain funds generally compute their gains by deducting from the net sale proceeds the capital gains base cost in respect of units.
 The resulting gains will be taxable at the capital gains tax rate, and may be reduced by capital losses brought forward from previous tax years or losses in the year, and by annual exemptions.
-Exempt Unitholders, which include UK charities, UK approved pension funds, ISAs (and their individual investors), would not normally be expected to be liable to capital gains tax on their disposal of units.
+Exempt unitholders, which include UK charities, UK approved pension funds, ISAs (and their individual investors), would not normally be expected to be liable to capital gains tax on their disposal of units.

 Unitholders within the charge to corporation tax are taxed on the capital gain made computed on the basis of the rules described above.
 They are, however, entitled to indexation allowance on the basic cost to the date of disposal.
-In certain cases, the "loan relationships" provisions mentioned below in relation to Bond Trusts could apply.
+In certain cases, the

+"loan relationships" provisions mentioned below in relation to Bond Trusts could apply.

-Special rules apply to life insurance companies who beneficially own units.
+Special rules apply to life insurance companies who beneficially own Units.